ibalampanis/sustainable-living/guide.md

 - According to Brian Horne from the ***Energy Saving Trust (EST)***, "investing in an aerated shower head can have a significant impact on water and energy consumption."
 These shower heads incorporate air into the water flow, thereby reducing water usage.
-Horne explains that "a water-efficient shower head could save a four-person household £70 per year on gas for water heating, as well as an additional £115 on water bills if they use a meter."
+Horne explains that "a water-efficient shower head could save a four-person household £70 per year on gas for water heating, as well as an additional £115 on water bills if they use a meter."<sup>2</sup>

 <h1 align="center">
 	<img height="200"  width="200" src="media/shower.png" alt="">